innosoft-pro/label-them/README.md

 *LabelThem* is an online markup tool aimed at building image datasets for computer vision research, and integrated with [Yandex.Toloka crowdsourcing system](https://toloka.yandex.ru/).

+With *LabelThem* you can quickly get a markup, with classes and parameters of objects you are interested in, by providing images, lists of classes and parameters of objects, and, if you don't have the resources to label images by yourself, a short description of which types of objects you are interested in, and money to reward Mechanical Turks for performed markup.

 ## System Prerequisites

 In order to get started, you'll need to install [NodeJS runtime](https://nodejs.org/en/),